The host association must ensure that the pitch is in the best possible condition for play.

 The pitch watering schedule must be communicated by the host association at the pre-match organisational meeting.
 The pitch must be watered evenly and not only in certain areas.
 As a general rule, pitch watering must finish 60 minutes before kick-off.
 Additional pitch watering may also take place if so decided by the host association in the qualifying competition and by UEFA in the final tournament, provided it takes place:

 between 15 and 10 minutes before kick-off (or between 20 and 15 minutes before kick-off depending on the countdown); and/or

 during half-time (for a maximum of five minutes, allowing substitute players to warm up on the field of play).

 The referee is entitled to request changes to the schedule.

 Except at half-time, participating associations may not allow any commercial or promotional activities (e.g. commercial or product brands, logos or commercial mascots) to appear on the field of play from the moment the teams are ready to kick off until after the final whistle.

 Advertising placed in the vicinity of the field of play must be safe for players and referees.
 Any kind of upright advertising must be placed at a minimum distance of three metres from the boundary lines of the field of play, and at least one metre from the goal net.
 The recommended distances are shown in.

-All goals must be set up securely and in accordance with the IFAB Laws of the Game and the instructions of UEFA.
+All goals must be set up securely and in accordance with the IFAB Laws of the Game and UEFA's instructions.
 No additional structural elements or physical support may be used inside the net or in its immediate surroundings other than bars fixing the goal net to the ground and goal net stanchions behind and outside the net.
 Portable goals must not be used.